philipullmann/htif-readthedocs/docs/source/feedback.rst

 Feedback
 ----------

-MolSanitizer is a rule-based program that relies on our experience from previous drug discovery projects.
-We are committed to continuously improving the program's performance by adding more rules to the filters and tautomers/protonation.
-If you have any ideas or suggestions, please don't hesitate to open an issue or contact us.
+ If you have any ideas or suggestions to improve HTIF, please don't hesitate to open an issue or contact us.

 Contact
 ----------

-1. Phong Lam (for general questions - maintainer), phong.lam@icm.uu.se
+1. Philip Ullmann (for general questions - maintainer), philip.ullmann@icm.uu.se
-2. Szymon Pach (for chemical-related questions), szymon.pach@icm.uu.se
+2. Phong Lam (for C++ version related questions), phong.lam@icm.uu.se
-3. Israel Cabeza de Vaca Lopez (for technical questions), israel.cabezadevaca@icm.uu.se
+3. Szymon Pach (for SMARTS-pattern related questions), szymon.pach@icm.uu.se